How Is Your Spiritual Hunger?

 Desire follows attention.
 I must devote time and attention to whatever I want to create a hunger for in my life.
 That means I must find a way to make sure my spiritual life is nurtured.
 A regular devotional time at the beginning of your day will start this process.

 Maybe you seem to have no hunger or desire for God right now and you know you need to change.
 Let me offer the following suggestions.
 If you’ve been involved in sin of some kind, confess it to the Father in repentance.
 Sin quenches spiritual desire.
 Sin hardens the heart.
 Tell the Father what you’ve been doing, and make a consecration with His help to cease!
 If you’re sincere, the Spirit of God will enable you.
-If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness (1 John 1:9 - NKJV).

 Then, ask the Father to create in you a hunger for Him and for the Word and for spiritual things in general.
 Ask Him to deal with anything that is encroaching on Him in your life, and make a change.